mherchel/herchel.com/src/blog/variables/index.md

 ## Conclusion

 Hopefully you've learned a little about CSS Variables and React.
 CSS Variables are [supported in all the major browser versions](https://caniuse.com/#search=css%20variables), but are not supported in Internet Explorer 11 (which is depreciated by Edge).

+The code examples in this post are a little bit simplified.
+The full implementation can be [viewed on GitHub](https://github.com/mherchel/herchel.com/blob/master/src/layouts/index.js).
+Check it out!